Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Introduction

 This paper proceeds as follows.
-In Sec. \ref{sec:jq2model}, we firstly give some background on the $JQ_2$ model.
-In Sec. \ref{sec:sseconf}, we introduce the basic concepts of SSE method.
-In Sec. \ref{sec:general}, we briefly review the general SSE method with directed loops for $JQ_2$ models with an external magnetic field.
-In Sec. \ref{sec:modify}, we present our two new versions of SSE methods for $JQ_2$ model with magnetic field.
-In Sec. \ref{sec:simu}, we present simulation results and show that the new versions of SSE method do work and will decrease the simulation times.
+In Sec. \ref{sec:jq2model}, backgrounds on the $JQ_2$ model are given.
+In Sec. \ref{sec:sseconf}, we introduce the basic concepts of the SSE method.
+In Sec. \ref{sec:general}, we briefly review the general SSE method with directed loops for the $JQ_2$ models with an external magnetic field.
+In Sec. \ref{sec:modify}, we present our two new versions of the SSE methods for the $JQ_2$ model with magnetic field.
+In Sec. \ref{sec:simu}, we present simulation results and show that the new versions of the SSE method do work and decrease the autocorrelation times significantly.
 We conclude in Sec. \ref{sec:summary}.